How Follen Works

 Read Follen’s Bylaws.

-Follen has two governing bodies: the Parish Board and the Program Council.
+Follen has three governing bodies: the Parish Board, the Program Council, and the Coordinating Team.

 The Parish Board reviews policy and procedural questions, oversees the church’s property and finances, and conducts long-range planning.

 The Program Council serves as the principal operating body of the Church and shall be responsible for the management and implementation of the affairs and activities of the Church and each of its Action Teams in conformity with policies adopted by the Parish Board, the Church’s Annual and Long-Range Plans and the Church Budget.
 The Program Council coordinates Follen’s seven Action Teams, the committees which run Follen’s services and programs.

 The Coordinating Team is responsible for setting the agendas of the Program Council and Parish Board and deciding who has decision-making authority with respect to all matters of the church.

 The Parish Minister sits on both the Parish Board and the Program Council.
 A small team helps the Parish Board and Program Council coordinate their actions.
 That team consists of the Parish Minister, the Chair of the Parish Board, the President of the Program Council, and the Church Administrator.

 Follen’s governance structure is also illustrated in this Follen org chart.

 In the spring of 2023, Follen’s Parish Board announced the appointment of the Long-Term Planning Team–a team of 6 creative, thoughtful, and committed members to lead the development of a long-term plan for Follen Church, to be approved at the May 2024 Annual Meeting.